Michael Callahan (ice hockey)

-Michael Callahan (born September 23, 1999) is an American professional ice hockey defenseman for the Providence Bruins in the American Hockey League (AHL) as a prospect to the Boston Bruins of the National Hockey League (NHL).
-He previously played college ice hockey for the Providence Friars of the National Collegiate Athletic Association (NCAA).
+Michael Callahan (born September 23, 1999) is an American professional ice hockey defenseman who is currently under contract with the Tampa Bay Lightning of the National Hockey League (NHL).
+He previously played in the NHL for the Boston Bruins, and played college ice hockey for the Providence Friars of the National Collegiate Athletic Association (NCAA).

 Playing career

 Collegiate

 Callahan verbally committed to play college ice hockey for Providence College on September 10, 2015, when he was just 16 years old.
 However, it wouldn't be until the 2018–19 season that he would play for the Friars, as he spent parts of three years in the United States Hockey League (USHL) with the Youngstown Phantoms and Central Illinois Flying Aces/Bloomington Thunder.
-He was drafted in the fifth round (142nd overall) by the Arizona Coyotes in the 2018 NHL Entry Draft.
+He was drafted in the fifth round (142nd overall) by the Arizona Coyotes in the 2018 NHL entry draft.

 Callahan had a solid freshman year at Providence, being a stable part of the Friars defense.
 He finished his first year with two goals and eight assists, as well as second on the team in +/- with +19.
 The Friars would enter the tournament as the #4 ranked team in the nation, and would advance to the Frozen Four, where they'd lose to eventual champions Minnesota Duluth.

 Entering his sophomore year, Callahan was named a co-captain of the Friars, a title he'd hold for the rest of his time there.
 In addition to continuing to be a force on the Friars blue line, he took a major step forward in his offensive production, scoring five goals and 23 assists in 28 games.
 However, this wouldn't translate to success for the Friars on the ice, as they took a step back, finishing 16–12–6, with a 10-11-3 record in conference play.
 They were set to play Boston College in the first round of the 2020 Hockey East tournament, but the tournament, as well as the 2020 NCAA tournament, were both cancelled due to the COVID-19 pandemic.
 Despite the shortened season, his efforts led him to be named a First Team Hockey East All-Star.

 Unfortunately, Callahan was not able to replicate his on-ice success in the 2020–21 season, with three goals and eleven assists, but he was still a major part of a Friars team that made it to the semi-final of the 2021 Hockey East tournament.
 Unfortunately, this effort would fall short and cost them a spot in the 2021 NCAA tournament.

 Entering his senior season at Providence, Callahan reproduced his exact offensive statline from the previous season.
 Unfortunately, the Friars would once again fall short in the Hockey East tournament and miss the NCAA tournament, marking an end to Callahan's college career.